 The Charity continued to report on the impact of its portfolio of grants and in support of that maintained an engaging website and a content-led approach to building its social media profile; noting that the approach to reporting impact will be further developed in due course as the impact reports of initial grant portfolios are received.
-To view the Charity's second annual impact report, visit https://giveout.org/impact.
+To view the Charity's annual impact reports, visit https://giveout.org/impact.